Board of Directors

 Sherry Williams, President

-Sherry Williams (Lyman, SC) is currently an adjunct professor at Spartanburg Community College in the ASL and Interpreter Training program.
-She worked at the South Carolina School for the Deaf and the Blind for many years as a counselor, transition coordinator, and teacher.
-She received her MBA in Business Administration from UNC-Wilmington, her BSW in Social Work from the Rochester Institute of Technology, and her teacher’s certification from Clemson University.
-Sherry currently serves on the SC Protection and Advocacy Board of Directors, SC Department of Education Advisory Council on the Education of Students with Disabilities, and was recently selected to serve on the SC Department of Education’s Office of Exceptional Children’s Secondary Endorsement Task Force.
-She is a member of the Spartanburg Association of the Deaf (SgAD), Western Piedmont Association of the Deaf (WPAD), National Association of the Deaf (NAD), and the American Sign Language Teacher’s Association (ASLTA).
+Sherry Williams (Lyman, SC) is currently an adjunct professor both at Spartanburg Community College and Converse College.
+She has worked at the South Carolina School for the Deaf and the Blind for many years as a counselor, transition coordinator, and teacher.
+She received her MA in Sign Language Education from Gallaudet University and her BSW in Social Work from the Rochester Institute of Technology.
+Sherry serves on the SC Department of Education Advisory Council on the Education of Students with Disabilities and previously served on the SC Protection and Advocacy Board of Directors.
+She is a member of the Spartanburg Association of the Deaf (SgAD), SC Registry of Interpreters for the Deaf (SCRID), National Association of the Deaf (NAD, and the American Sign Language Teacher’s Association (ASLTA).
 She is the recipient of the SCAD Most Distinguished Service Award (2013) and the NAD Golden Hand Award (1997).
 Sherry has been active in SCAD for several years, serving in numerous officers’ positions.
 She sees SCAD as the primary advocacy organization for the Deaf Community in South Carolina to ensure that all Deaf people have the same rights and access as hearing people.
 In her spare time, Sherry enjoys hiking, backpacking, gardening, quilting, and oil painting.
 She is married to Roger Williams and has six children, four of whom are Deaf.